 Gradisca d’Isonzo is also well worth a visit.
 It is an ancient fortified city with strong Venetian and Austrian influences.
-Some some of the ancient walls are preserved along with valuable religious buildings and elegant baroque palaces.
+Some of the ancient walls are preserved along with valuable religious buildings and elegant Baroque palaces.

-From the Karst one may follow archaeological routes leading to prehistoric ruins such as the “castellieri” - ancient urban centres located on the hillsides enclosed by walls that nowadays are practically destroyed - visible from different areas like Ronchi dei Legionari, Monfalcone and the lake of Doberdò.
+From the Karst one may follow archaeological routes leading to prehistoric ruins such as the castellieri - ancient urban centers located on the hillsides enclosed by walls that nowadays are practically destroyed - visible from different areas like Ronchi dei Legionari, Monfalcone and the lake of Doberdò.

 In the Karst area there are plenty of traces of the First World War: trenches in Monte San Michele and war memorials like Redipuglia, where one hundred thousand of the fallen are buried.